xmos/lib_src/examples/test_block/doc/rst/asrc-rate-matching.rst

   clock B. Each of these halves can operate synchronously, but between the two an asynchronous handover is necessary

-For this reason, a FIFO of N x 2 elements is created; where N is the ideal number of elements in the FIFO (the mid point).
+For this reason, a FIFO of N elements is created; where N/2 is the ideal number of elements in the FIFO (the mid point).
 Each element in the FIFO is capable of holding a frame of data; one value for each channel.
 The FIFO notionally operates on the output frequency.

 The FIFO straddles two threads; this is essential as the two threads operate on different heart-beats.
-Hence, the FIFO is a shared-memory element between those two threads, with a bi-directional channel providing some loose synchronisation between the two threads.
-A readpointer (managed by the outgoing thread) and a writepointer (managed by the incoming thread) are maintained independently
+Hence, the FIFO is a shared-memory element between those two threads.
+A readpointer (managed by the outgoing thread) and a write-pointer (managed by the incoming thread) are maintained independently.
+The read-pointer and write-pointer are normally N/2 elements apart.

 During normal operation the FIFO is not managed.
 Incoming and outgoing traffic are rate-matched, and the read-pointer and write-pointer will be on